codeforbtv/big-heavy-world-kiosk-player/README.md

 ## Program notes

 The Javascript code creates the "menu" of thumbnails from the playlist.
-It prepends "t " to the string stored in the playlist.
 The CSS causes the menu of thumbnails to be displayed on the left side of the screen.